junyoung-sim/tinyrv1/README.md

 make clean_all
 ./Proc_xxxx_test.py N
 ```
-Replace xxxx with TinyRV1 instruction name in lower case.
-Replace N with an integer for specific test cases.

-Similarly, run the same commands for mixed instruction tests and kernels in `test_prog.py`.
+Replace `xxxx` with intended testing target.
+Replace `N` with an integer for specific test cases.
+Run the same commands for mixed instruction tests and kernels in `test_prog.py`.

 ### Building Blocks
 ```
 cd test
 make TOPLEVEL=xxxx MODULE=xxxx_test TESTCASE=????
 ```
-Replace xxxx with hardware name and ???? with test case name.
+Replace `xxxx` with hardware name and `????` with test case name.

 ## Documentation
 Contains TinyRV1 notes and FPGA synthesis results from Quartus.